I get it. There are too many home theater receivers to choose from!

-An AV receiver is an integrated amplifier because it receives input devices, and then powers our speakers.
+An AV receiver is an integrated amplifier because we can connect input devices, alter the volume and then power our speakers.
 All in one box.

-Some more advanced audio systems will use two separate boxes – a dedicated preamp and power amp.
+Some more advanced audio systems will use two separate boxes – a dedicated preamplifier and power amp.

 Technically, if the device doesn’t have a tuner, it should be called an AV amplifier.
 Although the term AV receiver is often used regardless.